Blass2000/Blass2000/README.md

 ## Introduction

 💬 Ask me about ...
-Project Mangement, Product Management, IT management and using technoogy to chaange the world.
+Project Mangement, Product Management, IT management and using technology to chaange the world.

 ![image](https://github.com/Blass2000/Blass2000/assets/89789502/c915656d-ddb5-401b-b4b9-a84c9161c231)